• Report Animal Cruelty

 Providing Resources: Municipal & County Animal Services

 Our training scholarships for humane law enforcement officers help them effectively and humanely address the many challenges they face on a daily basis.
-In addition, we offer partnering animal services departments access to our donor-supported Straw Fund to ensure the availability of insulating straw as needed or requested for backyard doghouses or other outdoor shelters.

 Systemic Change: Humane Law & Policy